 Issue Eleven Contributors

-Ry Adams (they/she) is a trans, non-binary writer and mathematician.
-Originally from Winnipeg on Treaty 1 Territory, they currently live in Tkaronto/Toronto on Treaty 13 Territory, where they write speculative fiction and both play and design tabletop role-playing games.
+January Adams (she/they) is a transfeminine, non-binary writer and mathematician.
+Originally from Winnipeg on Treaty 1 Territory, she currently lives in Tkaronto/Toronto on Treaty 13 Territory, where she writes speculative fiction and both plays and designs tabletop role-playing games.
 "Dear Miss Diamond Lace" is their first published short story.
-They can be found on Twitter at @asweeterpotato.
+She can be found on Twitter at @asweeterpotato.

 Ope Adedeji is a lawyer, writer and editor managing things at Zikoko mag.
 Her work has appeared in Catapult, McSweeney's Quarterly and Barren Magazine.
 She's is a finalist for the 2020 US National Magazine Award and the winner of the 2019 Brittle Paper Award for fiction.